 Manuscripts should be prepared in British English, Danish, Norwegian or Swedish.
-Length should not exceed 35.000 letters including spaces and references, and may include tables, figures and pictures.
+Length should not exceed 25 pages with APA layout including spaces and references, and may include tables, figures and pictures.
 Submissions will undergo a double-blinded review process, and review comments will be available online upon publication of the manuscript to ensure a transparent review process.
 A manuscript should be submitted for either the research or the practice section by the author.

 A manuscript submitted to the research section should attempt to disseminate sound research in sport and exercise psychology in a way so that readers can replicate the study if necessary.
 The manuscript should include, but is not limited to; abstract, introduction, methods, results and discussion sections.